wleoncio/vscode-task-notifier/README.md

 On most platforms, the native notifications will be used and will fallback on Growl when they are no native notification system is available.
 You should install Growl if you are running a macOS version older than 10.8 or a version of Windows older than 8.

-On Linux, notify-osd and libnotify-bin need to be installed (should be installed by default on Ubunutu).
+On Linux, notify-osd and libnotify-bin need to be installed (should be installed by default on Ubuntu).

 ## Known Limitations